I originally wrote this way back in 2012 and it is a popular article, with around 45,000 views. It was due a major update, so here it is.

 What am I supposed to be checking for in my left mirror?

 Well, obviously you don’t want to end up colliding with the other traffic, so there’s your starting point.
 That leaves you with the choice of either slowing down slightly to give way to them, or continuing confidently and allowing them to give way to you.
-Deciding which option is best requires good observation and assessment of the situation, and you must not just cut across without checking first otherwise you could make contact.
-Don’t slam on your brakes (except in an emergency), because slowing down too much will just encourage more people to overtake on the left and could result in those behind running into you.
+If there are two lanes, stay in yours and be careful.

-What is “local knowledge”?
+What is ‘local knowledge’?

 Precisely what it says – knowledge of how the locals deal with a situation.
 It doesn’t mean you can break the rules or anything, but it might be to do with how you position yourself to deal with a roundabout or other feature.

 There’s no simple answer to this.
 Every situation will be different.
 Above all else, you need to be both confident AND competent!
 Then it will come down to the realisation that unless you try to move out, you’re not going to get anywhere.
 Once you do start to edge out, someone will let you in.